Logo

 While it can be uncomfortable, it may also serve as a natural indicator of fertility.
 Women who experience it may have a better understanding of their fertile window and can plan accordingly when trying to conceive.

-Some hormonal birth control methods, such as oral contraceptives, can help alleviate it by preventing ovulation altogether.
+Some hormonal birth control methods, such as birth control pills or oral contraceptives, can help alleviate it by preventing ovulation altogether.

 Treatment and Coping Strategies